|Nutritional Guidelines (per serving)|

-Red Lentil and Tomato Soup is so easy to make; it takes very little time, is nutritious, and is cheap to make.
+Red lentil and tomato soup is so easy to make.
+It takes very little time, is nutritious, and it is inexpensive.
+What's not to like?

-- 7 oz / 200g red lentils, washed thoroughly and any grit removed
+- 7 ounces red lentils (washed thoroughly and any grit removed)

 - Dash salt